 Cycling the Blueberry Route, also known as the Véloroute des Bleuets – French for the Blueberry Route – over two to four days gives you a great sense of the countryside and the culture around the Saguenay – Lac-Saint-Jean region in Quebec.
 The 256 km can be comfortably done in three to four days.

-Cycling the Blueberry Route self-supported is easy to do but there are companies around that will your bags.
+Cycling the Blueberry Route self-supported is easy to do but there are companies around that will move your bags.
 Alternatively you can join a tour like the one Freewheeling offers.
 Route finding is rarely an issue and volunteer roving ambassadors are there to help with any problems you might encounter.
 Parking is also easy and free in municipalities along the route.

 The Green Route in Quebec

 The province of Quebec has done a brilliant job of putting together a series of biking trails (many are multi-use trails) around the province.
 All of them bundled together are part of what is called the Green Route.